 If you have a sprinkler valve that doesn’t turn off, or sticks on, the problem is most likely due to one or more of the following:

-Item 1: Next time the water is “on” when it shouldn’t be, turn off power to the controller, or remove the back ribbon cable (there’s pictures of this on the rainDialDoctor website, see
+Item 1: Next time the water is “on” when it shouldn’t be, turn off power to the controller, or remove the back ribbon cable (there are pictures of this on the rainDialDoctor website, see the Removal Instructions page)

 This disconnects the controller from the valves, so if the valves stay on, it’s a valve problem, not a controller problem.
 Replace/repair the valve.